 To confirm the system’s behavior at sea, the tug will follow an elaborate pattern, going with and against the current and the waves, and looking for different weather and sea conditions.
 The test piece departs from San Francisco Bay with the screen pulled up to the floater.
 The screen will be lowered only after the first testing pattern has been completed, after which the entire pattern is repeated once more, with the screen down.
 Engineers will actively monitor and record the system responses to help us find the safest and most efficient way to transport it the much greater distance of more than 1,000 nautical miles it will go to get to the patch.

 The screen is the part of the system that is meant to concentrate the sub-surface plastics against the floaters.
 It also plays an important role in the drifting behavior of the system once it is fully deployed to freely move on the currents and the wind.
-The 120-meter system, the longest we have deployed to date, has the similar screen set up as it will be on the full system.
+The 120-meter system, the longest we have deployed to date, has a similar screen set up as it will be on the full system.
 It has been specifically made for the tow test, with a new screen being produced for the full-size system so we can also analyze the behavior of the screen for durability, and don’t have to worry about damage at full-load testing.

 After the two-week test has concluded, we will bring the unit back to the assembly yard.
 Based on what we have learned from the test, we will advance as necessary.
 We will also use this 120-meter section for the complete 600-meter section – as it will already have the custom-built tow heads needed to transport it once again.
-Once the unit has been returned, assembly will continue, and we will, essentially, cut the system in half and place the 480 remaining meters of pipe into the two 60-meter sections.
+Once the unit has been returned, the assembly will continue, and we will, essentially, cut the system in half and place the 480 remaining meters of pipe into the two 60-meter sections.
 We will then prepare System 001 for the Pacific Trials which will take place in international waters, 220-240 nautical miles off-shore from San Francisco, and will last 14 days.